Spyder-Academy/spyderacademy/content/education/how-to-trade-the-iv-flush-strategy/index.md

 I typically go on [marketchameleon.com](https://marketchameleon.com) to see the implied move vs actual move.

+You can also now find the implied moves right here on Spyder Academy by checking out our [Upcoming Earnings Calendar](/tools/earnings-calendar/).

 We can use NIO as our example moving forward, NIO had an actual move well within the implied move.

 Opening relatively flat around -0.8% vs the expected &#177;11.5%, this is the ideal candidate: